-The arctic-blue glass exterior and subdued, Zen-like lobby may be as bland as an airport concourse, but they're merely a prelude to the spectacularly light, expansive, thoughtfully laid-out guest rooms, which have all the ultramodern conveniences.
+The arctic-blue glass exterior and subdued, Zen-like lobby are a prelude to the spectacularly light, expansive, thoughtfully laid-out guest rooms.
 The hotel lies within shouting distance of Moscone Center, so its business is geared toward convention and corporate travelers, which, depending on occupancy, can make for lower rates on weekends.
 The award-winning restaurant, Luce, lures the locals.

 YOU SHOULD KNOW Some travelers may find the neighborhood a bit rough, preferring to hop in an Uber to get around rather than walking.